-DNA chip for Attention Deficit Hyperactivity DisorderFebruary 8th, 2013 in Attention deficit disorders /
+DNA chip for Attention Deficit Hyperactivity DisorderFebruary 8, 2013 in Medicine & Health / Attention deficit disorders

 Is your child like this?
 "He does not sit still, he makes you crazy always tapping or moving his leg, he cannot do one thing at a time, he is unable to remain seated at the table during dinner, he goes up and down in the chair without stopping, it's like he's got a motor in him, he doesn't stop talking " In school you hear the teachers say things like "does not listen, does not pay attention, loses everything, unable to do his own work, takes so much time to do, makes so many mistakes'.
 This is called Attention Deficit Hyperactivity Disorder (ADHD).